kswa11/hello-world/README.md

 About the authors:

 Kayia Wall is a student at LATech University and is taking a amazing coding class.
-Also Dr. Vandenbrink is a great teacher
+Also Dr. Vandenbrink is a great teacher and youtube creator.